sunny-kakrani/Devops-with-AWS-/H. Git & GitHub/github.md

       * It preserves the non linear history of the commits and the new commit is added.

-      __NOTE :__ "merge" is very recommended whenever you are working on a branch on which multiple engineers are contributing it .
+      __<mark>NOTE :__ "merge" is very recommended whenever you are working on a branch on which multiple engineers are contributing it .

       In the below example , suppose you are working on the feature branch and you have done multiple commits in the feature branch and parallely master is also getting updated by the peer developers .
 Now you want to test your functionality with all the changes that the developers have pushed into the master branch .
 In that case use __git merge master__